laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 Inspired by C++/CLI.

 ```
-ContactInfo^ contactInfoSharedPtr = new ContactInfo
+ContactInfo^ sharedPtrToCcontactInfo = new ContactInfo
 ```